wtsi-hgi/irobot/README.md

-Note that if the data object's state is already in the precache, this action will forcibly refetch it, providing the filesystem metadata has changed and the precached data object is not currently inflight or contended.
+Note that if the data object's state is already in the precache, this action will forcibly refetch it, providing the filesystem metadata has changed (file size, checksum and timestamps) and the precached data object is not currently inflight or contended.
 That is, it is not being fetched from iRODS or being pushed by iRobot to a connected client.

 #### `DELETE`